ultimatecoder/ultimatecoder.github.io/_posts/2017-02-28-book-review-introduction-to-the-commandline.md

 args=$1
 {% endhighlight %}

-I myself has corrected the typographical error in the book.
+I myself have corrected the typographical error in the book.
 This change will be published maybe in the next release of this book.

 If you are encountering any mistakes while reading, I request you to fix the